-Once inside the house, every student is given a name badge and an article of costume to wear over their existing clothing (lace collars for girls, vests for boys) to help create the illusion of being back in 1892.
+Once inside the house, every student is given a name badge and an article of costume appropriate to their status to wear over their existing clothing such as a vest, apron, pinafore or lace collar to help create the illusion of being back in 1892.
 Costumes are returned to our staff and volunteers at the end of the program but students may keep their Victorian name badges as souvenirs of their visit to Urrbrae House.